CARING FOR YOUR WETLAND

 Enhance wildlife habitat

 Install a nest box for birds.
-There are many types of bird boxes, each designed for different kinds of birds.
-A Wood Duck, for example, cannot use a bluebird box with an entrance hole that is small.
-Likewise, a bluebird is very unlikely to nest in a large Wood Duck nest.
-We recommend building and installing either a bluebird box or a screech-owl box, which can second as a Wood Duck nest box.
-Remember to keep the front of the box completely bare of any perches, porches, decorations, or anything else that predators like ravens, snakes and raccoons can use as a foothold to access the box.
+There are many types of box, each designed for different kinds of birds.
+Remember to keep the front of the box bare of any perches, porches, decorations, or anything else that predators like ravens, pet cats, and raccoons can use as a foothold to access the box.

 Western Painted Turtles need sandy areas to nest and lay their eggs in.
 Create a nesting area by adding weed-free sand/gravel/silt on a south facing slope or shoreline near the wetland.
 You can also add logs or basking platforms in the water.